 You can also choose to finish your Camino in Burgos, leaving more time to explore this historic city.
 To do this, we recommend walking the Camino Frances from Logrono to Burgos over a period of one week.
 However you find your way to Burgos, you are sure to enjoy exploring this charming city.

 The city has a good variety of historic landmarks, with the most notable of these being the Cathedral of Burgos, Las Huelgas Reales Monastery and the Cartuja of Miraflores.
 The Gothic Cathedral is a UNESCO World Heritage Site.

 Burgos has many ancient churches and convents and among the other interesting architectural structures, is the famous gateway of Santa María in the walls of the city, which was erected for the first entrance of Emperor Charles V, and the arch of Fernán González.
 The province is famous for Queso de Burgos, a white cheese that is soft and buttery (because it is made with whey).

 The Weather in Burgos

-The City is blessed with a moderate climate, it’s pleasantly warm in the summer and feels nice and fresh in winter.
+The city is blessed with a moderate climate, it’s pleasantly warm in the summer and feels nice and fresh in winter.
 It is therefore the ideal city in which to start your Camino or end your Camino trip.

 Food of Burgos